Lord, I’m Available to You.

 In John 6:70, Jesus tells His disciples: “Have I not chosen you twelve, and one of you is a devil?”

-Judas was part of Jesus’ team – the inner circle who walked, ate, fellowshipped with Jesus on a regular basis.
+Judas was part of Jesus’ team – his inner circle who walked, ate, fellowshipped with Him on a regular basis.

 But, God used Judas’ decision to betray Jesus (Matthew 27:4) to kick-off the series of events that would lead to the crucifixion.
 Jesus was purposed to die.
 This brought God glory, and ultimately – Judas played a role.